ioBroker/ioBroker.vis/README.md

 * (@GermanBluefox) Backend was migrated to TypeScript

 ### 2.10.8 (2024-11-22)
-* (bluefox) Added new option for view: "Limit only for instances"
+* (bluefox) Added a new option for view: "Limit only for instances"

 ### 2.10.7 (2024-07-23)
 * (bluefox) Optimization of the module federation